thrackle-io/rules-engine/docs/userGuides/riskScore/RISK-SCORE-STRUCTURE.md

 ## Purpose

-Application developers may wish to assign risk scores to accounts and addresses that they determine have a higher potential for behavior that is detrimental to their economy.
+Application developers may wish to assign risk scores to addresses that they determine have a higher potential for behavior that is detrimental to their economy.
 These scores can range from 0-99.
-[Risk administrators](../permissions/ADMIN-ROLES.md) are the only admins that can assign risk scores to accounts and addresses.
+[Risk administrators](../permissions/ADMIN-ROLES.md) are the only admins that can assign risk scores to addresses.

 Rule administrators can add and activate [RISK-RULES](./RISK-SCORE-RULES.md) via the application handler contract.
 These rules are applied at the application level, meaning all assets within the application will be subjected to these rules.